electricbookworks/electric-book/_docs/setup/repeatable-items.md

 ## Usage

 Sometimes across a book or a collection of books, you want to repeat snippets of content.
 For instance, you may have a standard introduction to all your books, or 'About the author' text that you want to add to the ends of certain chapters.
-Or you might want several books to draw questions from the same set of possible questions.
+Or you might want several books to [draw questions or create quizzes](../editing/questions.html) from the same set of possible questions.

 You can create repeatable items like this by saving them as standalone files in the `_items` folder.